Woodside, Queens: Residential estates

-The improvements in transportation that initially benefited agriculture eventually produced its decline.
+The improvements in transportation that initially benefited agriculture eventually led to its decline.
 As it became quicker and more convenient for residents to travel from their homes to other parts of Queens, to Brooklyn, and to Manhattan, the area came to be seen as both desirable and affordable for the construction of housing for city-dwellers and increases in land values enticed farm owners to sell out.
-John Sackett came of a family of religious dissenters that had settled in Queens late in the 17th century.
-In 1802 he inherited a farm of 115 acres including much of what is now Woodside and in 1826 his heirs sold much of the property to John A. Kelly, the son of a German immigrant, and his sister-in-law (also of German descent), Catherine B. (Friedle) Buddy.
+John Sackett came from a family of religious dissenters that had settled in Queens late in the 17th century.
+In 1802 he inherited a farm of 115 acres including much of what is now Woodside, and in 1826 his heirs sold much of the property to John A. Kelly, the son of a German immigrant, and his sister-in-law (also of German descent), Catherine B. (Friedle) Buddy.
 As other well-to-do merchants had done in other areas of Queens, Kelly and Buddy bought farm property for use as a rural estate where they planned to live in the warmer months of the year.
 Not long after, a friend of Kelly's, William Schroeder, bought another parcel of the Sackett property for the same purpose.
 Like Kelly, he came of a family that had emigrated from Germany and, like Kelly, he had achieved wealth as a merchant in Charleston, South Carolina.
 Unlike Kelly, however, he did not move North, but kept the estate for use during summer vacations.

 After Kelly and Schroeder had moved in, two other well-to-do men of German extraction made country retreats for themselves in Woodside.
 They were Gustav Sussdorf and Louis Windmuller.
 Like Kelly and Schroeder, Sussdorf was a Charleston merchant.
 In 1859 he sold his fancy goods business and moved to New York.
 Not long after, he bought a farm owned by the family of Thomas Cumberson who had died in 1849.
 It is quite possible that he learned of the place through acquaintance with Schroeder or, more likely, Kelly.
 Windmuller was of a younger generation than Kelly, Schroeder, and Sussdorf.
 He emigrated to New York in the aftermath of the Revolutions of 1848.
 Only 18 years old and penniless, he found success as a commission agent, bringing goods to clients in the U.S. from Germany and other European countries.
 In 1867 he had accumulated enough savings to buy property adjoining Sussdorf's.
-The land had formerly belonged to the Morrell family, but had been acquired by a speculator, Antonie J.D.
-Mecke, and became available to Windmuller on Mecke's going bankrupt.
+The land had formerly belonged to the Morrell family, but had been acquired by a speculator, John A. Mecke, and became available to Windmuller upon Mecke's death and the bankruptcy of his estate.